Cedar Bridge Tavern: Historic site

 According to a 1981 survey by preservationists working with the New Jersey Office of Cultural and Environmental Services, the Cedar Bridge Tavern was estimated to have been built around 1740 close to a stage coach route between Camden and the Jersey Shore.
 The wood-sided tavern with the long front porch has served as a hotel, restaurant and bar for travelers.
 Ocean County purchased the property from its last owner, Rudolf Koenig, in 2008 for $120,000.
 The structure still sits on dirt road and is surrounded by pine trees.
 It was added to the National Register of Historic Places on August 7, 2013.
 Ocean County is spending $2.2 million to refurbish and develop the site, including building a caretaker's cottage and an outdoor classroom facility.

 Historical reenactment

-The "Affair at Cedar Bridge" is reenacted each year on December 17.
+The "Affair at Cedar Bridge" is reenacted each year on the first Sunday in December.
+The event is from 10am - 4pm.
+With two times for the reenactment 12pm and 2pm respectively.